eugenioLopezRamos/slika-photography/README.md

 - deselect all but one folder when uploading?
 - Add friendly forwarding on admin pages
 - Server side verification of file -> image
+- Add img upload link to post/new

 **DONE**

+- Use css height instead of the animation thingy on contact tab mobile (turned em units into % and vh's)
+- stop hiding non active-Tab -> its not necessary anymore and can help with perceived load times
+- Add 100% minheight to content-Tab CSS and explicit 100% height to slide images (correction: it was just too much minheight.)
+- Polish the formatting on the non admin user pages
 - remove ability of non admins to see the delete psot button for other users' posts
 - Sanitize contact form input before sending the email
 - Add checks for error messages display on tests (seems to be done)